SoftwareHeritage/swh-deposit/docs/getting-started.rst

                 --deposit-id 42

-In case you want to add only content without metadata:
+In case you want to add only one new archive without metadata:

 .. code:: shell